Voucher / Single hire

 Household employer (nanny or housekeeper)

 Household payroll has its own tax form (Schedule H) and its own quirks (no FUTA exemption thresholds in most states).
-SurePayroll runs a household-specific product.
-HomePay is the premium option at roughly $75/mo.
+SurePayroll runs a household-specific product at roughly $45/mo for a single household employee.
+HomePay is a premium alternative; check its current pricing before relying on it.

 Register